2No2Name/bug-fixer-upper/README.md

 - Structure blocks with combined mirror and rotation place paintings and item frames with the correct rotation.

 ### Tick freeze
-- Prevent player unfreezing other passengers in multi-seat vehicle during tick freeze (MC-268358)
+- Prevent players from unfreezing other passengers in multi-seat vehicles during tick freeze (MC-268358).

 ## Installation

 Must be installed on the server to work in multiplayer.
-For usage in singleplayer worlds the mod has to be installed on the client.
+For usage in singleplayer worlds, the mod has to be installed on the client.
 1. Download the mod from [Modrinth](https://modrinth.com/mod/bug-fixer-upper) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/bug-fixer-upper).
 2. Place the downloaded `.jar` file into the `mods` folder of your Minecraft directory.
 3. Launch Minecraft with the Fabric mod loader.